Florent1711/holbertonschool-web_back_end/ES6_basic/README.md

 3-default-parameter.js - Condense the internals of the following function to 1 line - without changing the name of each function/variable.
 Hint: The key here to define default parameter values for the function parameters.

+4-rest-parameter.js - Modify the following function to return the number of arguments passed to it using the rest parameter syntax